Sam's is Eco-Friendly

 For to-go items, we use 100% biodegradable and compostable boxes made from sugarcane.
 After the sugarcane stems are crushed and the juice is removed, the dry fibrous material leftover is called bagasse – and that’s used to create the durable, disposable to-go boxes.

 We recycle all of our rice-based, trans fat-free vegetable oil from our fryers.
 Given that we are an East Coast-style seafood house with many fried seafood items on the menu, this represents about 300 gallons a week.
-The oil is picked up weekly by Dave Eck of Half Moon Bay Auto Repair.
-He filters and heats the oil, to produce “diesel” fuel for up to 10 of his vehicles.
+The oil is picked up regularly by a local non-profit which provides housing and community services to developmentally disabled people.
+They use the oil to fuel the vehicles and machinery used on their farm.

 We have replaced all of our incandescent lights with fluorescent, which are known to outlast up to 13 incandescent bulbs, consuming far less energy.